drehnstrom/spanner-examples/README.md

 1. Queries and Transactions
 1. Programming Spanner Applications
 1. Spanner Administration
+1. Capstone Project

 ## Detailed Outline
 1. The Need for Spanner
     * What is Spanner
     * History
-    * Features
-        * Scalability
-        * Performance and Latency
-        * High Availability
-        * Security
-        * Integration
-        * Google and PostgreSQL
-        * Operations and Monitoring
     * Use Cases

 1. Getting Started with Spanner
-    * Creating Spanner Instances
+    * Planning Spanner Instances
         * Regional Configuration
         * Multi-Regional Configuration
         * Capacity